camunda/camunda-docs-manual/content/webapps/cockpit/index.md

 A big part of Cockpit's functionality relies on historical data, and some of this historical data is only provided through the `FULL` History Level.

-Therefore, to gain the full feature set of Cockpit, and not suffer any UX degradation due to unavailable data, [History Level `FULL` should be set][history-levels].
+Therefore, to gain the full feature set of Cockpit, and not suffer any UX degradation due to unavailable data, [History Level][history-levels] `FULL` should be set.

 [cockpit-plugins]: {{< relref "webapps/cockpit/extend/plugins.md" >}}
 [history-levels]: {{< relref "user-guide/process-engine/history.md#choose-a-history-level" >}}